Dictaphone Demo

 This creates a Rails app with:

-- Clip model — stores audio recordings with transcriptions
+- Clip model — stores audio recordings with transcriptions and translations

 - Active Storage — manages audio file attachments